 October 2017 – Interview synopsis

-The General Council of the Bar (GCB) submitted comments to the Judicial Service Commission regarding Wille’s suitability for appointment based on a “survey” they had conducted.
+Wille’s past has attracted some controversy (see profile), and the General Council of the Bar (GCB) submitted comments to the Judicial Service Commission regarding Wille’s suitability for appointment based on a “survey” they had conducted.

 According to the silks and senior juniors interviewed, there were “strong reservations” about the appropriateness of Wille’s appointment.
 These related “almost entirely to the candidate’s conduct as an attorney”.
-Reading through the GCB’s comments, Fiona Stewart, Western Cape Premier Helen Zille’s representative noted that Wille was described by the GCB as “often rude to opponents”, “uncollegial”, that he was “often untrustworthy as an opponent and that he had acted unprofessionally on numerous occasions”.
+Reading through the GCB’s comments, Fiona Stewart, Western Cape Premier Helen Zille’s representative noted that Wille was described by the GCB as “often rude to opponents”, “uncollegial”, that he was “often untrustworthy as an opponent and that he had acted unprofessionally on numerous occasions”. (*Please see note below.)

 The GCB did however note that Wille enjoyed better support from younger advocates at the Bar and “some senior members” who encountered him as an acting judge.